-As discussed previously (Section 3.6.2.1.3, Hearing and Vocalization), all ESA-listed and proposed fish species that occur in the Study Area are capable of detecting sound produced by pile driving activities.
-Pile driving activities associated with training under Alternative 1 do not overlap Atlantic salmon, smalltooth sawfish, shortnose sturgeon, Gulf sturgeon, the Central and Southwest Atlantic Distinct Population Segment of scalloped hammerhead shark, Nassau grouper or oceanic whitetip habitat.
-Atlantic sturgeon and giant manta ray could be exposed to sound or substrate vibration from pile driving associated with training activities.
-These exposures would only occur in either Joint Expeditionary Base Little Creek-Fort Story, Virginia, or Marine Corps Base Camp Lejeune, North Carolina.
-Atlantic sturgeon, and giant manta ray, if close enough to pile driving, could potentially suffer mortality, injury or hearing loss with the probability and severity increasing closer to the pile driving activity.
-Masking, physiological stress or behavioral reactions are also possible due to pile driving or vibratory pile extraction, although these impacts would be expected to be short-term, infrequent, and localized based on the low annual number of activities and short duration of the actual event (maximum of 60 minutes of impact pile driving per day) to occur in the training area.
-All ESA-listed species that could be exposed to pile driving activities may habituate, or choose to tolerate the sound after multiple strikes or after multiple pile removals, returning to normal behavior patterns during the pile driving activities.
-Although Atlantic sturgeon, and giant manta ray may be affected, long-term consequences for populations would not be expected.
+As discussed previously (Section 3.6.2.1.3, Hearing and Vocalization), all ESA-listed fish species that occur in the Study Area are capable of detecting sound produced by pile driving activities.
+Pile driving activities associated with training under Alternative 1 do not overlap with Atlantic salmon, Gulf sturgeon, Nassau grouper, oceanic whitetip shark, the Central and Southwest Atlantic Distinct Population Segment of scalloped hammerhead shark, or smalltooth sawfish habitat.
+Atlantic sturgeon, shortnose sturgeon, and giant manta ray could be exposed to sound or substrate vibration from pile driving associated with training activities.
+These exposures would only occur in either Joint Expeditionary Base Little Creek-Fort Story, Virginia, or Marine Corps Base Camp Lejeune, North Carolina, for up to 30 days (20 days for construction and 10 days for removal) at either location in any given year.

+Atlantic sturgeon, shortnose sturgeon, and giant manta ray, if close enough to pile driving, could potentially suffer mortality, injury or hearing loss with the probability and severity increasing closer to the pile driving activity (see Table 3.6-10 and Table 3.6-11 for range to effects).
+However, it is unlikely that exposed individuals would move closer to the source after initial exposure, nor would manta rays remain within these zones for an entire day.
+Masking, physiological stress or behavioral reactions are also possible due to pile driving or vibratory pile extraction.
+Atlantic sturgeon and giant manta rays that are exposed to pile driving activities may habituate, or choose to tolerate the sound after multiple strikes or after multiple pile removals, returning to normal behavior patterns during the pile driving activities.
+Although Atlantic sturgeon, shortnose sturgeon, and giant manta ray may be affected, long-term consequences for populations would not be expected.

-As discussed in Section 3.6.2.2 (Endangered Species Act-Listed Species) critical habitat designated for Atlantic salmon, Atlantic sturgeon, smalltooth sawfish, and Gulf sturgeon does not overlap with areas where pile driving activities will occur therefore, there would be no impact on critical habitat.
+Designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish does not overlap with areas where pile driving activities will occur.

-Pursuant to the ESA, the use of pile driving during training activities, as described under Alternative 1, will have no effect on ESA-listed Atlantic salmon, smalltooth sawfish, shortnose sturgeon, Gulf sturgeon, the Central and Southwest Atlantic Distinct Population Segment of the scalloped hammerhead shark, Nassau grouper, or proposed oceanic whitetip sharks, or designated critical habitat for Atlantic salmon, Atlantic sturgeon, smalltooth sawfish, and Gulf sturgeon.
-The use of pile driving during training activities, as described under Alternative 1, may affect ESA-listed Atlantic sturgeon and proposed giant manta rays.
-The Navy will consult with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.
+Pursuant to the ESA, the use of pile driving during training activities, as described under Alternative 1, will have no effect on ESA-listed Atlantic salmon, Gulf sturgeon, Nassau grouper, the Central and Southwest Atlantic Distinct Population Segment of the scalloped hammerhead shark, smalltooth sawfish, oceanic whitetip sharks, or designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish.
+The use of pile driving during training activities, as described under Alternative 1, may affect ESA-listed Atlantic sturgeon, shortnose sturgeon, and giant manta rays.
+The Navy has consulted with the National Marine Fisheries Service as required by section 7(a)(2) of the ESA in that regard.

-Impacts from Pile Driving Under Alternative 1 for Testing Activities
+Impacts from Pile Driving under Alternative 1 for Testing Activities